 1987 – Dr. Mae Johnson became the first Black astronaut when she completed her training at NASA as a mission specialist on this date.
 Jemison became the first Black female in space in September of 1992 aboard the Space Shuttle.

 1955 – Martin Luther King Jr. was awarded his doctorate from Boston University.

-1934 – Civil Rights leader Roy Innis was born today.
+1934 – Civil Rights leader Roy Innis was born on this day.

-1917 – Prize winning poet Gwendolyn Brooks was born today.
+1917 – Prize winning poet Gwendolyn Brooks was born on this day.

-1977 – Rapper Kayne West was born today.
+1977 – Rapper Kayne West was born on this day.

-1953 – Discrimination in Washington D.C. restaurants was banned today.
+1953 – Discrimination in Washington D.C. restaurants was banned on this day.

 1948 – Civil rights attorney Oliver Hill becomes the first African American to be elected City Council of Richmond, Virginia.